Long Short-term Cognitive Networks: Short-term Cognitive Networks

 \section{Short-term Cognitive Networks}

-The STCN model was introduced in \cite{Napoles2019a} to cope with short-term WHAT-IF simulation problems where problem variables are mapped as neural concepts.
+The STCN model was introduced in \cite{Napoles2019a} to cope with short-term WHAT-IF simulation problems where problem variables are mapped to neural concepts.
 In these problems, the goal is to compute the immediate effect of input variables on output ones given long-term prior knowledge.
 Remark that the model in \cite{Napoles2019a} was trained using a gradient-based non-synaptic learning approach devoted to adjusting a set of parametric transfer functions.
 In this section, we redefine the STCN model such that it can be trained in a synaptic fashion.

-The STCN block involves two matrices $W_1^{(t)}$ and $W_2^{(t)}$ to perform reasoning.
-The first one denotes the \textit{prior knowledge} coming from a previous learning process and can be modified by the experts to include new pieces of knowledge that have not yet been recorded in the historical data (e.g., an expected increase in the Bitcoin value as Tesla decides to accept such cryptocurrency as a valid payment method).
-This prior knowledge matrix allows for hybrid reasoning, which is an appealing feature of the STCN model.
-The second matrix contains learnable weights that adapt the input $X^{(t)}$ and the prior knowledge to the expected output $Y^{(t)}$ in the current step.
-Besides, we have two matrices $B_1^{(t)}$ and $B_2^{(t)}$ denoting the bias weights.
+The STCN block involves four matrices to perform reasoning: $W_1^{(t)}$, $B_1^{(t)}$, $W_2^{(t)}$, and $B_2^{(t)}$.
+The first two matrices denote the prior knowledge coming from a previous learning process and can be modified by the experts to include new pieces of knowledge that have not yet been recorded in the historical data (e.g., an expected increase in the Bitcoin value as Tesla decides to accept such cryptocurrency as a valid payment method).
+These prior knowledge matrices allow for hybrid reasoning, which is an appealing feature of the STCN model.
+The third and fourth matrices contain learnable weights that adapt the input $X^{(t)}$ and the prior knowledge to the expected output $Y^{(t)}$ in the current step.
+The matrices $B_1^{(t)}$ and $B_2^{(t)}$ represent the bias weights.

 Figure \ref{fig:network} shows how the different components interact with each other in an STCN block.
-It is important to highlight that this model lack hidden neurons, so each inner block (abstract layer) has exactly $M$ neurons with $M$ being the number of neural concepts in the model.
-This means that we have a neural system in which each component have a well-defined meaning.
-For example, the hidden layer $H^{(t)}$ represents the outcome that the network would have produced given $X^{(t)}$ if the network would not have been adjusted to the expected output $Y^{(t)}$.
+It is important to highlight that this model lacks hidden neurons, so each inner block (abstract layer) has exactly $M$ neurons, with $M$ being the number of neural concepts in the model.
+This means that we have a neural system in which each component has a well-defined meaning.
+For example, the intermediate state $H^{(t)}$ represents the outcome that the network would have produced given $X^{(t)}$ if the network would not have been adjusted to the expected output $Y^{(t)}$.
 Similarly, the bias weights denote the external information that cannot be inferred from the given inputs.